jiazheng-xing/Jiazheng-Xing.github.io/_pages/about.md

 Jun Dan, Weiming Liu, Mushui Liu, Chunfeng Xie, Shunjie Dong, Guofang Ma, Yanchao Tan, **Jiazheng Xing**

 # 📖 Education & Visiting
-- *2024.10 - now:*  Visiting Ph.D.
+- *2024.10 - 2025.10:*  Visiting Ph.D.
 Student in the Department of Electrical and Computer Engineering, National University of Singapore, Singapore.
 - *2021.09 - now:*  M.S. + Ph.D.
 Student in the Department of Control Science and Engineering, Zhejiang University, China. (admitted with exam exemption)
 - *2017.09 - 2021.06:* B.Eng with an honor degree at the Hongshen Honors College, Chongqing University, China.